-Albuquerque and its environs hold many attractions for couples.
-Like most western cities, the most exciting places to visit in Albuquerque are outside the downtown business district.
-Whether you and your honey like active pursuits, cultural ones, or a combination of the two, the following attractions will add fun and romance to any visit to Albuquerque.
+Whether you and your honey like active pursuits, cultural ones, or a combination of the two, the following attractions are great romantic additions to any visit to Albuquerque.

 01 of 10